Volunteer with Elephants

 Volunteer with Elephants in India

 India is a worldwide famous destinations which is known for their exotic wildlife.
 Unfortunately elephants are facing a difficult future, they are no longer needed from the logging industry and are often used in circuses and in cities for the pleasure of tourists.
 Elephants also face threats from poachers and some are forcd to work at camps which take tourists around popular sights in places like Jaipur.
-There is a lot of good work going on which you can get involved with though where you will be based in locations like beautiful Jaipur in Rajasthan, Northern India.
+There is a lot of good work going on which you can get involved with though where you will be based in locations like beautiful Jaipur in Rajasthan, the North of the country.

 Volunteer with Elephants in Laos

 The main goal of new elephant projects in Laos is to promote sustainable elephant-based tourism, which allows the population to maintain one of its main sources of income and improve the life of these gentle giants.
 For now, the projects we promote are focused on low-volume, maximising the value given, and the duration is structured around a 1-week+ placement duration.
-So that volunteers can fully maximise their experience in Laos.
+So that volunteers in Laos can fully maximise their experience and also get to go sightseeing.

 Volunteer with Elephants in Sri Lanka